pacso/aoc_rb/README.md

 It also provides some handy tools to automate your interactions with the Advent of Code website.

+If you want more help with your puzzles (use with care ... it'll take the fun out of doing it yourself) then take a look at [aoc_rb_helpers](https://github.com/pacso/aoc_rb_helpers).

 ## Getting Started

 First of all, install the gem: